gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 3. Make the appropriate graphical display of results and generally describe the pattern of responses.

     a.
-For Homogeneity, make a stacked bar-chart.
+For Homogeneity, make a stacked bar chart.

     b.
 For Independence, make a mosaic plot.